openxrlab/xrslam/docs/en/get_started.md

 #### iOS

+After the project is compiled successfully,  **build/iOS/xrslam-interface/Release-iphones/libxrslam.a**  will be generated.
+Using this static library and **xrslam-interface/include/XRSLAM.h** , you can build your own examples.

 In xrslam-ios, we provide a example on iOS.
 You can refer to **xrslam-ios/visualizer/src/XRSLAM.mm**.

 In addition to the slam function, this example also includes the creation of virtual objects and the sfm-based localization.
 The API of sfm-based localization can refer to **xrslam-localization/include/XRGlobalLocalizer.h**.